Is there an easy way to help in overcoming your fears? What is fear, anyway?

 Nerd Time About Fears

-Tony Robbins on Fear
+Tony Robbins on Handling our Fears

 Tony Robbins says, “Fear is physical.
 If you can change your state of mind, then the fear will disappear.
 You need to change from a state of fear or uncertainty to a state of certainty, determination, or aggressiveness.”
 Tony says the fastest way to do this is to make a radical change in your body.
-There is a wonderful article on his website, which you can visit here: How to overcome fear
+There is a wonderful article on his website, which you can visit here: How to overcome fear.

 Exposure to Fear